Gravitational wave backgrounds from coalescing black hole binaries at cosmic dawn: an upper bound: The upper bound of the stellar mass density in the cosmic dawn

 In this paper, we consider two BBH populations originating from different cosmic star formation histories, which are referred to as low-$z$ and high-$z$ BBH populations, respectively.
 The low-$z$ BBH population follows the ``observed" cosmic star-formation rate density (SFRD), which is characterized by $\dot{\rho}_\star \propto (1+z)^{2.7}$ at $z\la 2$, has a peak at the cosmic noon around $z\simeq 2$, and declines $\dot{\rho}_\star \propto (1+z)^{-2.9}$ toward higher redshifts \citep[][]{Madau_Dickinson_2014}.
 This SFRD is often used for estimating the merger rates of compact binaries in many previous studies in literature \citep[e.g.,][]{LIGO_back_2016,LIGO_GWB_2021}.

-The observed SFRD of the low-$z$ stellar population is not sufficient to reionize the universe by $z\sim 6$ and to then keep it ionized \citep[e.g.,][]{Robertson_2015}.
+The observed SFRD of the low-$z$ stellar population is not sufficient to reionize the universe by $z\sim 6$ and to then keep it ionized \citep[e.g.,][]{Robertson_2015}\footnote{\cite{Robertson_2015} computed the SFRD by extrapolating the actual observed luminosity function to a faint, unobserved value of $L_{\rm min} = 0.001~L_\star$, where $L_\star$ is the characteristic luminosity of each parameterization, e.g., Schechter or broken power-law models (see also discussion by \citealt{Madau_Dickinson_2014}).}, unless a large fraction ($\ga 20\%$) of ionizing photons can escape from galaxies to the intergalactic media \citep{Madau_Dickinson_2014} or the production efficiency of ionizing photons is sufficiently high (e.g., massive stars with stripped envelopes via binary interactions; see \citealt{Ma_2016}).
 Therefore, a stellar population formed in fainter, undetected galaxies must exist beyond $z>6$; the star formation rate extends to higher redshifts and is responsible for the completion of cosmic reionization by $z=z_{\rm reion}$.
 In this paper, the high-$z$ BBH population refers to BBHs originating from such high-$z$ stellar components.
 Their star formation activity is expected to take place in metal-poor/low-metallicity environments, e.g., protogalaxies in dark-matter (DM) halos with virial temperatures of $T_{\rm vir} \simeq 10^3-10^4~\K$ \citep{Bromm_Yoshida_2011, Wise_2012}.
 Although the cosmic SFRD at $z\ga z_{\rm reion}$ has not been constrained tightly by direct observations of star-forming high-$z$ galaxies, the measurements of the optical depth of the universe to electron scattering imprinted into the CMB anisotropies would give a constraint on the total stellar mass budget available for BBH formation at higher redshifts \citep{Visbal_2015,Inayoshi_2016}.
 In this section, we give the upper bound of the total (comoving) mass density of stars at $z\ga z_{\rm reion}$, depending on the physical parameters related to reionization processes.